AljoschaMeyer/shs1-test/README.md

 If the server detects that the client is not well-behaved, it must immediately exit with a non-zero exit code, without writing any further data to stdout.

-If a full handshake has been correctly performed up until receiving msg3, the server must then write the concatenation of msg4, and its `encryption_key`, `encryption_nonce`, `decryption_key` and `decryption_nonce` to stdout.
+If a full handshake has been correctly performed up until receiving msg3, the server must then write msg4 and its `encryption_key`, `encryption_nonce`, `decryption_key` and `decryption_nonce` to stdout.
 It must then either terminate on its own or wait to terminate upon receiving a SIGTERM signal.

 So overall:

 - read 64 bytes msg1 from stdin
 - write 64 bytes msg2 to stdout
 - read 112 bytes msg3 from stdin
+- write 80 bytes msg4 to stdout
-- write 80 + 32 + 24 +32 +24 = 192 bytes msg4 and outcome to stdout
+- write 32 + 24 +32 + 24 = 112 bytes outcome to stdout
 - terminate (upon receiving SIGTERM)

 All data written by the server to stderr is written to the stderr of the test script (useful for debugging).